25 of the Most Romantic Resorts That Will Make You Fall in Love All Over Again

 Best for: A south-of-the-border getaway

 This romantic and luxurious south-of-the-border resort, which overlooks the Pacific Ocean, has been a favorite with Hollywood celebrities for years.
 One&Only Palmilla offers amazingly appointed suites with deep soaking tubs and patio daybeds, and to make your experience even more memorable, guests are designated a butler at check-in, who will do everything from help you unpack to make dinner reservations.
 This will give you more time to soak up the ambiance with your love.
-For other kinds of trips, check out this list of popular Mexico destinations.
+For even more options, check out these other all-inclusive resorts in Mexico.

 - Five-star amenities